nizwar/nizvpn/README.md

 static const String vpnDenied = "denied";
 ```

+Note : To change notification's icon, you can go to `vpnLib/main/res/drawable` and replace ic_notification.png from there!

 # License
 This project and the uses VPN library "ICS OpenVPN" both are under GPLv2 License.